John P. Burgess

 John Patton Burgess (born 5 June 1948) is an American philosopher.
 He is John N. Woodhull Professor of Philosophy at Princeton University where he specializes in logic and philosophy of mathematics.

 Education and career

 Burgess received his Ph.D. from the University of California, Berkeley's Group in Logic and Methodology of Science.
-His interests include logic, philosophy of mathematics and metaethics.
-He is the author of numerous articles on logic and philosophy of mathematics.
+His interests include logic, philosophy of mathematics and selected topics in metaethics and philosophy of mind.
+He is the author of numerous articles on logic, philosophy of mathematics, and the history of analytic philosophy.
 In 2012, he was elected a Fellow of the American Academy of Arts and Sciences.
 He is the brother of Barbara Burgess.